- A multimedia system integrates text, images, sound, video, and interactive elements to convey information effectively and engagingly.

 History and evolution of multimedia systems

-The concept of combining different media to communicate information is not new..
-In fact, it dates back to human communication itself, in which words, gestures, sounds, and visual expressions are combined to convey complete messages.
-However, The emergence of information technology represented a qualitative leap in the integration of these media thanks to digitalization.
+The concept of combining different media to communicate information is not new .
+In fact, it dates back to human communication itself, in which words, gestures, sounds, and visual expressions are mixed to convey complete messages.
+However, the advent of computing represented a qualitative leap in the integration of these media thanks to digitization.

-During the 1950s and 1960s, The first electromechanical content presentation systems began to be developed, which offered information in a sequential and structured manner.
-With the emergence of microprocessors in the 70s, personal computers became more affordable and powerful, allowing for greater storage capacities and the processing of images, sound, and video.
+During the 1950s and 1960s, the first electromechanical content presentation systems began to be developed , offering information in a sequential and structured manner.
+With the advent of microprocessors in the 70s, personal computers became more accessible and powerful, allowing for greater storage capacity and the processing of images, sound, and video.

-In the years 80 and 90 There was a considerable reduction in the cost of hardware, an improvement in equipment capacity and the emergence of interactive programming., which laid the foundations for hypermedia and hypertext: non-linear systems where the user is the protagonist and decides how to navigate the information.
+The 80s and 90s saw a considerable decrease in the cost of hardware, an improvement in the capacity of the equipment and the emergence of interactive programming , which laid the foundations for hypermedia and hypertext: non-linear systems where the user is the protagonist and decides how to navigate through the information.

-The arrival of the Internet was a turning point, as It multiplied the possibilities of multimedia systems by facilitating the distribution and universal access to all types of content.Today, technologies such as virtual reality, artificial intelligence, and mobile devices have taken multimedia to unprecedented levels, enabling personalized, immersive, and collaborative experiences.
+The arrival of the internet was a turning point, as it multiplied the possibilities of multimedia systems by facilitating the distribution and universal access to all types of content .
+Currently, technologies such as virtual reality, artificial intelligence, and mobile devices have taken multimedia to unprecedented levels, enabling personalized, immersive, and collaborative experiences.

 Features of multimedia systems